Adamskoullos/TraderDashboards/README.md

 ## User Stories

 ### First Time Visitor Goals:
-- To understand what the website does and if they am interested within 10 seconds:
+- To understand what the website does and if they are interested within 10 seconds:
     - To quickly and clearly absorb the hero section of the landing page and to understand that TraderDash is essentially a free charting analysis tool
     - To then read the short introduction text (5 seconds) and understand the main purpose of the tool is to provide an informational edge to their trading
     - To click on the short introduction video and get an overview of each dashboard